franklos/backupmanager/README.md

 The goal of Backup Manager is to create and manage the complete backup and recovery process.

 This app presents backup and recovery information and a configuration page for administrators, privileged backup operations are handled by separate system services.
-This keeps system credentials and storage-provider-specific logic outside the Nextcloud application.
+This keeps system credentials and storage-provider-specific logic outside the application.

 Backup Manager is designed to work with different backup storage providers.
-The Nextcloud app itself does not depend on a specific hosting or storage provider.
+The app itself does not depend on a specific hosting or storage provider.

 ## Status